bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 ##########

-Bugzilla is configured by changing various parameters, accessed from the "Parameters" link, which is found on the Administration page.
+Bugzilla is configured by changing various parameters, accessed from the :guilabel:`Parameters` link, which is found on the Administration page.
 The parameters are divided into several categories, accessed via the menu on the left.

 .. _param-required-settings: